-This past year Paula found herself back at YSM, 17 years after she first stepped foot in YSM’s Evergreen Centre completing a placement within our Cornerstone department, working with families in need.
-She continued on with YSM after she completed her placement and is now in the last year of university.
-Paula is also focused on getting into Ryerson’s Masters of Social Work program.
+In 2017 Paula found herself back at YSM, 17 years after she first stepped foot in YSM’s Evergreen Centre completing a placement within our Cornerstone department, working with families in need.
+She continued on with YSM after she completed her placement and is currently working towards her Masters of Social Work.

 In an effort to pay it forward, Paula was more than happy to lend her talents in YSM’s manifesto video.
 She also endeavours to use her experiences to spread hope and empower herself and others – writing, performing Spoken Word, doing keynotes and facilitating workshops.
 She has reconnected with her family in the years since and despite the path that had been laid out for her, Paula defied odds with her resilient attitude and rose above to a bright future.
 YSM is honoured to be able to walk alongside Paula in support of her journey out of poverty.